-After harvesting the stalks, be sure you trim off all the leaves and put them in your compost pile.
+After harvesting the rhubarb plant, be sure you trim off all the leaves and put them in your compost pile.
 The leaves are poisonous and should never be eaten.

 You can wash and use the stalks immediately to make your favorite recipes or store them for later.

 They should keep for up to four weeks in the refrigerator.
-Put the stalks in a glass of cold water to refresh them before using.
+Put in a glass of cold water to refresh them before using.